siderai/aiohttp-bitcoin-wsclient/README.md

 # Aiohttp websocket client example

-Creates a websocket connection with Bitmex and fetches 10 real time prices.
+Creates websocket connection with Bitmex.com and fetches 10 real time BTC price updates.

 You can customize the client by updating constants.
 More info: https://www.bitmex.com/app/wsAPI